 5. Develop the project schedule

 The network diagram is now complete.
-What’s left is to come up with the best route to complete the project given the current resources and time constraints.
+Given the current resources and time constraints, what’s left is to come up with the best route to complete the project.
 As you’ve probably guessed, Paymo allows you to define the critical path in a few seconds.

-Just click on the More button (top right) and check the Critical path option.
+Click the More button (top right) and check the Critical Path option.

 How to determine the critical path in Paymo

-What you’ll see is the longest path to complete the project, which takes into account the lead and lag time as long as you didn’t use the Auto Strict scheduling function.
+You’ll see the longest path to complete the project, which takes into account the lead and lag time as long as you didn’t use the Auto Strict scheduling function.

-In this case, the critical path starts with “Research” and ends with “Back-end development”.
-The tasks in this chain are all “critical” because if one is delayed the project will also be delayed.
+In this case, the critical path starts with “Research” and ends with “Back-end development.”
+The tasks in this chain are all “critical” because the project will also be delayed if one is delayed.

 6. Review the project schedule

-This function also proves useful when clients require a status update right before an important milestone.
+This function also proves helpful when clients require a status update before an important milestone.

 How to export a Gantt Chart in Paymo

-Speaking of keeping deliverables on track, Paymo gives you the opportunity to view the time registered against a task through the Worked from total column.
+Speaking of keeping deliverables on track, Paymo allows you to view the time registered against a task through the Worked from Total column.
 This acts as an extra control point for project managers, besides milestones, to monitor the project progress in real-time.

 Worked from total column for Gantt Chart in Paymo

-One thing I didn’t mention is that the techniques used to create the project schedule at the previous step (under the theoretical part) can also be used when reviewing it – specifically, resource leveling.
+I didn’t mention that the techniques used to create the project schedule at the previous step (under the theoretical part) can also be used when reviewing it – specifically, resource-leveling.

-This is possible thanks to the Team Scheduling module that shows you whether someone is over-or under-booked for a given day.
+This is possible thanks to the Team Scheduling module that shows whether someone is over- or under-booked for a given day.

 Remaining user availability in Paymo

-To learn how to perform proper resource leveling, read our article on how to create a resource plan in Paymo.
+To learn how to perform proper resource leveling, read our article on creating a resource plan in Paymo.

 Creating a project schedule in Paymo is not perfect.
-Here’s a few things that would make the system fool-proof:
+Here are a few things that would make the system fool-proof:

-- Save the project baseline and track deviations in-app, without having to export the project timeline first and manually compare it with the current project schedule.
+- Save the project baseline and track deviations in-app without exporting the project timeline first and manually comparing it with the current project schedule.

-- Display milestones also at the end of a task – right now they’re only displayed after a task list since it’s directly tied to it.
+- Display milestones at the end of a task – they’re only displayed after a task list since it’s directly tied to it.